National Ocean Sciences Bowl: Locations

-The National competition is held in one of the participating colleges that hold the regional bowls.
-These colleges draw from high schools in their area and run the regional competitions, often naming the regional according to the characteristics of the region.
+The National competition is held in one of the participating colleges that holds a regional bowl.
+These colleges draw from high schools in their areas and run the regional competitions, often naming the regional according to the characteristics of the region.
 For example, the region encompassing Colorado and the surrounding area is called the "Trout Bowl."
 The annual themes, since 2008, are also listed below.